madasxyz/madasxyz/README.md

 ## About me
  - 🌸 I'm **Madas**, or some may know me as **Arm**
- - 🤖 I'm a web/bot developer and know Java and JS.
+ - 🤖 I'm a web/bot developer.
  - 🌐 Check out my website for links: **https://madas.xyz**
 <!---
 🦆 https://youtu.be/FZUcpVmEHuk